.jpg)

 A Trail of New Cities is an insider view of new city mega-projects too big to fail, but too expansive, too expensive, and too dependent on outside factors to succeed.

-Based on first hand experience working in the world of urban mega-projects over a period of ten years, it offers a unique perspective about how complex city-sized capital projects operate, how they are organized, and what makes them tick.
+Based on first-hand experience working in the world of urban mega-projects over a period of ten years, it offers a unique perspective on how complex city-sized capital projects operate, how they are organized, and what makes them tick.
 These projects are a crucible for the best and worst professional practices set against a backdrop of soaring ambitions and harsh realities, and this account holds useful lessons for professionals and policy makers involved in all types of large multi-stakeholder capital projects delivery.

-It is neither a recipe nor a case study but, rather, fuses together first-hand experiences gained on numerous projects.
-The account focuses on structure, rationale, and decision making in the upstream stages of project development, as well the impacts these activities have on downstream outcomes.
+It is neither a recipe nor a case study but, rather, fuses first-hand experiences gained on numerous projects.
+The account focuses on structure, rationale, and decision-making in the upstream stages of project development, as well as the impacts these activities have on downstream outcomes.

 Enjoy.